-In developing the draft Rule, the Commission has examined a number of issues.
-The range of issues include the issues that were raised in NEMMCO's submission and BP Energy Asia's supplementary submission.
+In developing the Rule, the Commission has examined a number of issues.
+The range of issues include the issues that were raised in NEMMCO's submission, BP Energy Asia's supplementary submission and BP Energy Asia's second round submission.
 These include:

 - recovery of outstanding fees and charges;

 - compliance monitoring and enforcement;

 - jurisdiction;

 - service of process;

-- Rule change proposal vs participant derogation; and
+- Rule change proposal vs participant derogation;

-- implementation.
+- implementation; and

+- the relevance of an Australian Financial Services Licence.

-This section details the Commission's analysis and reasons underlying its draft Rule in relation to each of the issues identified above.
+This section details the Commission's analysis and reasons underlying its Rule in relation to each of the issues identified above.